jimschubert/labeler/README.md

 ## Configuration

-The configuration file must be located in the target repository at `.github/labeler.yml`, and the contents must follow either the *simple* schema or the *full* schema.
+The configuration file must be located in the target repository at `.github/labeler.yml` by default, and the contents must follow either the *simple* schema or the *full* schema.

+The configuration file location can be modified by passing a different path to `--config-path`.
+This path must be relative to the repository root.
+All of the following would be valid possible customizations (assuming you've created a configuration file at that location):

+* `.github/labeler-custom.yml`
+* `tools/labeler.yml`
+* `.labeler.yml`

 Feel free to use one of the following schema examples to get started.